TimKrause2/image-transformations/README.md

 and then you'll also need an ICD(Installable Client Driver).
 This depends on your hardware.
 You can try https://packages.ubuntu.com/search?keywords=opencl-icd&searchon=names&suite=all&section=all and check for a driver that matches your hardware.
+As you can see you may have to add a repository to apt.
+This can be done with:

+sudo apt-add-repository universe

 If you want to check your installation use clinfo.
 It can be installed with: